|

 Third:

-Instead, when Jesus said to this criminal, You will be with me in Paradise, this man would receive, not the reward which he had promised to his faithful disciples, but the promised reward which is recorded at
+when Jesus said to this criminal, You will be with me in Paradise, this man would receive, not the heavenly reward which he had promised to his faithful disciples, but the reward promised when he spoke the words at

 Matthew 5:5.